Drow: Advanced Dungeons & Dragons 2nd edition

 The drow appear first for this edition in the Monstrous Compendium Volume Two (1989), which expands the information on drow society.
 Also included in the entry for drow is a description and statistics for the drider.
 This entry is reprinted with some minor modifications in the Monstrous Manual (1993).
+The 1992 boxed set Menzoberranzan details the largest city of the drow and offers a detailed description of drow socity.

 Drow society, religion, history, magic, craftwork, and language for the Forgotten Realms campaign setting is detailed significantly in The Drow of the Underdark (1991), by Ed Greenwood.
 Greenwood appears in the book's introduction as a narrator, explaining how he came across the information in the book: a discussion with Elminster, and chance encounter with a former apprentice of Elminster—the drow lady, Susprina Arkhenneld—as the two explain the drow of the world to the narrator.

 The drow are presented as a player character race for 2nd edition in The Complete Book of Elves (1992).
 Drow deities Lolth, Kiaransalee, Vhaeraun, and Zinzerena are described in Monster Mythology (1992).
 The drow are later presented as a playable character race again in Player's Option: Skills & Powers (1995).